blackholeofuniverse/davidchang/README.md

     Simply open the index.html file in your preferred web browser to view the website.

 # Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 Whether it's reporting bugs, suggesting enhancements, or adding new features, your contributions are highly appreciated.
 To contribute, follow these steps:

 1. Fork the Repository: Click on the 'Fork' button on the top-right corner of the repository page.
 2. Clone your Fork: Clone the forked repository to your local machine.